mmaalo/nodejs-the-complete-guide/notes.md

 ## 05-60
 ### How Middleware Works
 `res.send()` is a express.js function that allows us to send a response of type any.
 It is much more practical than sending `res.write()` blocks like we did with pure node.js, especially when sending files.

+## 05-62
+### Handling Diffrent Routes
+`app.use('/', (req, res, next) => {...});` does not reffer to just the '/' route, but instead any route that starts with '/', witch is every route.

+The order of the middleware and if we are calling next or not decides witch route we are sendt to.
+Middleware is executed from top to bottom.
+Also if we are sending a response this is a good indicator that we don't want to call `next();`.
+If we have a middleware that we want to always run, just put it on top before all the others.